 There are a few components, which play a crucial role in affecting the India gold rate in a positive or negative way.
 Here are the 5 reasons why gold rate today is different as compared to 10 years ago.

-- Demand/Supply - Demand is a sole reason why the rate of any good including gold changes every day on a regular basis.
+- Demand/Supply - Demand is the sole reason why the rate of gold changes every day on a regular basis.
 When the supply of gold is constant and its demand increases during the festive/marriage season, the gold price increases.

 - Global Production - On an average, the global gold production is approx. 2,500 tonnes during any given year as compared to the total gold circulation across the globe which is approx. 165,000 metric tonnes.
 The applicable gold price is affected by the production cost of the additional gold.

 - Industrial Uses and Jewellery - The combination of the different features make gold a perfect choice for various industrial usages.
 As the consumption of these industrial products increases, the demand for gold also increases.
 In India, 50 percent of the gold demand arises from the jewellery sector.
 During the festive season, the demand for gold increases that leads price increases.

 - Central Bank Controls - The gold reserves at the central bank ensure that the deficit financing doesn’t devaluate the currency so that hyperinflation is kept at bay.